Find Posts By Topic

 CiviForm: Streamlining Access to Affordable Seattle

-“When trying to get help, how frustrating would it be to have to confirm, over and over again, that you’re poor?”
 Georgetown University master’s students interviewed more than 10 stakeholders about the development and rollout of CiviForm for the City of Seattle.
-This summary describes how CiviForm can serve as… [ Keep reading ]
+This summary describes how CiviForm can serve as a model for innovation in the City and how, with continued investment, it will connect Seattle residents to essential services.
+Background… [ Keep reading ]

 Designing Equitable Distribution of the COVID-19 Vaccine